Gary Blair: Hall of Fame

+He was also inducted into the Naismith Basketball Hall of Fame in 2023.

 Coaching style

 He stresses offensive rebounding and defense to his teams, and his 2007 Texas A&M team ranked among the nation's best in scoring defense, blocked shots, and steals.

 Much of his recruiting is done in-state, and Blair says that he recruits students for their offensive showing and then teaches them to play defense later.

 Family and personal

 Blair is married to Kyla Blair and has four children and nine grandchildren.

 Blair is also actively involved with the community.
 He has been a member of Rotary International for more than 20 years.
 He has also held his "Celebrity Golf Classic" to benefit Special Olympics for over 15 years; recently, the program has raised over $100,000 annually.